jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Healing recovers ability points.

-When an ability's points are increased to the highest face on a die, increase its die.

-Whenever you take a few minutes to rest and eat or drink, leaving yourself exposed, you may recover points up to the next die.
+Whenever you take a few minutes to rest and eat or drink, leaving yourself exposed, you may roll an ability die and recover that many points.
 When you rest for the night on a full stomach, you may recover all your points.

+After a full week of comfortable rest and hearty meals, you may restore a reduced ability die to normal.